- Publications and resources

 - New information sheet explains the rules for operating on aeronautical radio frequencies and the Part 64 aeronautical radio operator certificate (AROC).

-- Exemption for low-level rating requirements has been extended
+- Exemption for low-level rating requirements has been extended.
+Find out more on latest news.

 - Flight crew licensing legislative instruments and exemptions.